hyperdriveguy/cmakeTest/README.md

 Use the problem2/apps/CMakeLists.txt file to create the "hello" executable and link to it the "myActionLib".

 Use the problem2/include/CMakeLists.txt file to create the "myActionLib" and "myMessageLib" libraries.
-Link the "myMessageLib" to the "myActionLib".
+Link "myMessageLib" to "myActionLib".
 Include the respective directory for both libraries.
 Do not use PUBLIC in this file.

 For problem2/CMakeLists.txt make sure to use the following CMake functions: